 The Flow born from the Secret Fire

 Unlike the other species created by the Gods who live entirely in the physical world, the Elves, who are the children of Ö, can project themselves into the extra-dimensional planes roamed by the Flow, that High Magic born from the Secret Fire, summoned from the Void by Ö and which is the source of all energies and forces.
 Like the Gods or the Deities, Elves have a connection with the Flow and can access the forces driven by that delicate magical substance that surrounds Oron.
-As time passed, Elves became divided over how to live in the world the Gods built.
+As time passed, Elves became divided over how to live in the world the Gods had built.
 Some thought the physical world was the true gift of the Gods and to fully appreciate its glory they must adapt to it.
 Failing to do so would be an insult to the Gods.
 Meanwhile, others thought the connection with the Flow was their most precious inheritance from Ö and they began to see the Gods as rivals for the control of the Flow.
 The argument proved irreconcilable and Elvin nations continue to worship (or not) the Gods in their own way.
 Each people created its pantheon or alternatilvely totally abandoned faith in its own mythology.
 The first group of Elves, often ruled by clerics and matriarchs have kept a lesser connection with the Flow through the worship of their respective pantheon, while the second group, where mages and sorcerers are predominant, remains strongly bound to the Flow and never abandonned its ambition to seize the full control of the High Magic from the Gods.

 Pantheon of the Green Elves

 Llewenti theology (the cults of the Lost Islands' Deities) is polytheistic, based on the assumption that there are several Deities influencing the fate of the Green Elves.
 There is no hierarchy of Deities, as none is preponderant.
 Some Deities have dominion over certain aspects of nature.
 For instance, Eïwal Ffeyn is the wind-god, sending storms and cyclones, Eïwele Llya rules over nature throughout the Lost Islands, and Eïwal Lon controls light.
 Other Deities rule over abstract concepts; for instance Eïwele Llyi controls love and Eïwal Myos pleasure.
 While being immortal, the Islands Deities are certainly not all-benevolent or even all-powerful.
 They too bow before the power of the Flow, which can override any of their divine powers or wills.
 The Deities of the Green Elves act like mortal Elves and are subject to vices and passions.
 They can interact with Elves, sometimes even spawning children with them.
 At times certain Deities would be opposed to others, and they would try to outdo each other.
 Some of the Lost Islands' Deities are specifically patron of a certain Llewenti clan.
-Eïwal Myos is associated with the city of Mentodarcyl and the clan Myortilys, Eïwal Lon with the city of Yslla in the valley of Nagrond and Eïwele Llyi with the city of Llafal.
-Other Gods outside of the pantheon are associated with nations outside of the Lost Islands; Gweïwal Uleydon is associated with the Blue Elves and the kingdom of Essawylor, and Gweïwal Narkon with the Sand Elves (Alaswenti) and the Anroch desert.
+Eïwal Myos is associated with the city of Mentodarcyl and the clan Myortilys, Eïwal Lon with the city of Yslla in the valley of Nargrond and Eïwele Llyi with the city of Llafal.
+Other Gods of different pantheons are associated with nations outside of the Lost Islands; Gweïwal Uleydon is associated with the Blue Elves and the kingdom of Essawylor, and Gweïwal Narkon with the Sand Elves (Alaswenti) and the Anroch desert.
 Though the worship of the Lost Islands' Deities spread from one locality to another, and though most larger cities boasted temples to several of them, the identification of different Deities with different places remains strong across the Lost Islands.

 Eïwal Ffeyn: Deity of winds and storms, Divinity of freedom, rebellion and anger